jbdore/BRAVE/README.md

 *   Contribution to the collective white paper by the 6G flagship initiative: [_White paper on Broadband Connectivity in 6G_](https://www.6gchannel.com/items/6g-white-paper-broadband-connectivity-6g/), June 2020.
 *   Contribution to the collective white paper by the 6G flagship initiative: _[White Paper on RF enabling 6G – opportunities and challenges from technology to spectrum](https://www.6gchannel.com/items/6g-white-paper-rf-spectrum/)_, April 2021.
 *   S. Bicaïs, J-B. Doré, M. Saad, M. Alawieh, F. Bader, J. Palicot, Y. Corre, G. Gougeon, and E. Faussurier, Wireless [Connectivity in the Sub-THz Spectrum: A Path to 6G](https://github.com/jbdore/BRAVE/blob/82e544e43843a1c5dba76452ba2f0c0ad40a55b6/White%20papers/BRAVE-WP-Wireless-connectivity-in-the-subTHz-spectrum-A-path-to-6G.pdf), Nov.
 2021.

+# Open data

+BRAVE shares part of the data produced during its research in order to make them profitable to the 6G scientific and technological community.
+This data can be freely used for private activities.
+However, if exploited into a published or patented work, we kindly ask users to properly acknowledge the help by BRAVE partners.
+For any question, please contact us.

+The backhaul link performance predictions described in deliverable D3.1 (see appendix A.1) can be downloaded as a Matlab file from [here]().

+The dual-polar ray-tracing channel predictions for the kiosk scenario described in deliverable D3.1 (see appendix A.2) can be downloaded as Matlab files [here]().

+The data is stored on a Github repository with public access.
+You may download a particular file by clicking the filename and then button “Download”.
+Or the whole BRAVE open dataset may also be downloaded as a single ZIP file from button “Code” in the root repository page.